drug-design/course/docs/chapters/synthesis-of-drugs.md

 ##### Mass Spectra (MS)

-In mass spectrometry, a substance is bombarded with an electron beam with sufficient energy to fragment the molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/mass-spectra-ms-77473a08'><i class='fa fa-play' aria-hidden='true'></i></button>In mass spectrometry, a substance is bombarded with an electron beam with sufficient energy to fragment the molecule.
 The ions generated are accelerated through a magnetic field and are sorted on the basis of a mass-to-charge ratio.
 A precise molecular mass is obtained and the analysis of the spectrum involves re-assembling the fragments to generate the exact structure of the original molecule.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/ms.png){: loading=lazy }
 ##### Infrared (IR)

-Absorption of infrared radiation results in the excitation of vibrational, rotational and bending modes of groups of atoms, while the molecule itself remains in its electronic ground state.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/infrared-ir-833bc21f'><i class='fa fa-play' aria-hidden='true'></i></button>Absorption of infrared radiation results in the excitation of vibrational, rotational and bending modes of groups of atoms, while the molecule itself remains in its electronic ground state.
 The functional groups present in the molecule can easily be identified through their characteristic absorption wavelengths.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/cd.png){: loading=lazy }